James Blake (musician): Musical style

 Blake is a baritone.
-Blake's early releases are fragmented electronic works influenced by UK dance and bass styles (such as 2-step and the stark dubstep of Burial and Digital Mystikz), as well as '90s trip hop and American R&B artists such as Stevie Wonder, Sly Stone, and D'Angelo.
-On his acclaimed trio of 2010 EPs (The Bells Sketch, CMYK and Klavierwerke), Blake's own voice is obscured or processed in favor of vocal samples from '90s R&B, prominent sub-bass frequencies, and minimal, jittery rhythms.
-During this period, Blake's work was tagged by journalists as "post-dubstep", alluding to his movement beyond the style's characteristics.
-By the time of his 2011 debut album, Blake's vocals and piano had become more prominent while traditional song structures became increasingly apparent, reflecting the influence of gospel, soul and ambient music.
-His second album Overgrown (2013) continued this trend, integrating an electronic approach with balladry and Blake's soul-inflected vocals, and featuring contributions from hip hop artist RZA and electronic musician Brian Eno.
+His early releases are experimental and electronic in style, influenced by UK bass music such as dubstep and 2-step garage.
+On releases such as The Bells Sketch, CMYK and Klavierwerke, Blake's own voice is obscured and processed, also incorporating vocal samples from '90s R&B, prominent sub-bass frequencies, and uneven, sparse rhythms.
+Blake's work was described by journalists as "post-dubstep", alluding to his progress beyond the style's initial characteristics.

-Discussing his stylistic development in 2013, critic Mark Fisher wrote that "listening back to Blake's records in chronological sequence is like hearing a ghost gradually assume material form; or it's like hearing the song form (re)coalescing out of digital ether."
-Author Madison Moore noted the prominent use of minimalism, sparseness, and silence in Blake's work, a quality also noted by Eno in 2013: "he takes a lot of stuff out and ends up with very skeletal pieces."
+By the time of his 2011 debut album, Blake's vocals and piano had become more prominent while traditional song structures became increasingly apparent, reflecting the influence of gospel and soul.
+His second album Overgrown (2013) continued this trend, integrating an electronic approach with balladry and Blake's soul-inflected vocals.
+Describing his stylistic development in 2013, music critic and theorist Mark Fisher wrote that "listening back to Blake's records in chronological sequence is like hearing a ghost gradually assume material form; or it's like hearing the song form (re)coalescing out of digital ether."
+Dash Lewis of Pitchfork summarized his career as a "journey from club deconstructionist to pop auteur," describing his 2021 album Friends That Break Your Heart as a "brightly colored, features-heavy singer-songwriter collection that careened through genres, light-years from the minimalism of his early work."
+His 2024 album Playing Robots Into Heaven marked a partial return to his electronic club roots.

+Blake was formatively influenced by the sparse dubstep of Burial and Digital Mystikz alongside singer-songwriters such as Stevie Wonder, D'Angelo, Joni Mitchell, and Sly Stone.
+In 2016, Blake revealed that a primary inspiration for his live performances was the Jimi Hendrix live album Band of Gypsys (1970), stating that "I want to be that.
+It’s so free."